-First Floor Cubed is part of the solo exhibition Rooms at Oakville Galleries Gairloch Gardens exhibition space, a site-related collection of works.
+First Floor Cubed was part of the solo exhibition Rooms at Oakville Galleries Gairloch Gardens exhibition space, a site-related collection of works.
+The building's architecture was used as a departure point for designing audio playback systems for sound compositions using field recordings made in the building itself.

 I imagine each room on the first floor as 1/6 its actual size; 1:6, a scale commonly used for dolls with articulated limbs like G.I.
 Joe and Barbie.
 These smaller rooms are then reshaped from the architectural form to a cubic form.
 Each cube is then placed approximately where it would have been located on the floor plan.